 The videos and tutorials in this list cover how to critically review the information you've found for accuracy and authority.

-The videos and tutorials in this list cover how to use the information you've gathered effectively and ethically in your paper, project, or assignment.
+The videos and tutorials in this list cover how to use the information you've gathered ethically in your paper, project, or assignment.

 Start with these two links if you're brand new to using online library databases and research concepts.